General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Applications

 \subsubsection{LLMs to Decompose Problems into Plans}

 \glspl{gpm}, in particular \glspl{llm}, can potentially assist in planning with two modes of thinking.
-Deliberate (system-2-like) thinking can be used to score potential options or to decompose problems into plans.
-Intuitive (system-1-like) thinking can be used to efficiently prune search spaces.
-These two modes align with psychological frameworks known as system-1 and system-2 thinking. \autocite{kahneman2011thinking} In the system-1 thinking, \glspl{llm} support rapid decision-making by leveraging heuristics and pattern recognition to quickly narrow down options.
-In contrast, system-2 thinking represents a slower, more analytical process, in which \glspl{llm} solve complex tasks---such as logical reasoning and planning---by explicitly generating step-by-step reasoning. \autocite{ji2025test}
+Deliberate thinking can be used to score potential options or to decompose problems into plans.
+Intuitive thinking can be used to efficiently prune search spaces.
+These two modes align with psychological frameworks known as system-1 (intuitive) and system-2 (deliberate) thinking. \autocite{kahneman2011thinking} In the system-1 thinking, \glspl{llm} support rapid decision-making by leveraging heuristics and pattern recognition to quickly narrow down options.
+In contrast, system-2 thinking represents a slower, more analytical process, in which \glspl{llm} solve complex tasks by explicitly generating step-by-step reasoning. \autocite{ji2025test}

-Decomposing a goal into actionable milestones relies on this deliberate, system-2-style reasoning, enabling the model to evaluate alternatives and structure plans effectively.
+\Cref{fig:planning_example} shows how a \gls{llm} applies this deliberate, system-2-style reasoning to decompose a chemical problem into a sequence of planned steps.
 A variety of strategies have been proposed to improve the reasoning capabilities of \glspl{llm} during inference.
-Methods such as \gls{cot} and least-to-most prompting guide models to decompose problems into interpretable steps, improving transparency and interpretability.
-However, their effectiveness in planning is limited by error accumulation and linear thinking patterns.\autocite{stechly2024chain} To address these limitations, recent test-time strategies such as repeat sampling and tree search have been proposed to enhance planning capabilities in \glspl{llm}.
-Repeated sampling allows the model to generate multiple candidate reasoning paths, encouraging diversity in thought and increasing the chances of discovering effective subgoal decompositions. \autocite{wang2024planning} Meanwhile, tree search methods like \gls{tot} and \gls{rap} treat reasoning as a structured search, also using algorithms like \gls{mcts} to explore and evaluate multiple solution paths, facilitating more global and strategic decision-making. \autocite{hao2023reasoning}
+Methods such as \gls{cot} and least-to-most prompting guide models to decompose.
+However, their effectiveness in planning is limited by error accumulation and linear thinking patterns.\autocite{stechly2024chain} To address these limitations, recent test-time strategies such as repeat sampling and tree search have been proposed.
+Repeated sampling allows the model to generate multiple candidate reasoning paths, encouraging diversity in thought and increasing the chances of discovering effective subgoal decompositions. \autocite{wang2024planning} Meanwhile, tree search methods like \gls{tot} and \gls{rap} treat reasoning as a structured search, using algorithms like \gls{mcts} to explore and evaluate multiple solution paths, facilitating more global and strategic decision-making. \autocite{hao2023reasoning}